Troubleshooting Well Pump Problems: Step-by-Step

 Video: “Most Common Reason for No Water!!
 Reset Pump Pressure Switch” by H2O Mechanic

-- Confirm power is dead with your non-contact voltage tester at the pressure switch terminals — never skip this step
+3. Confirm power is dead with your non-contact voltage tester at the pressure switch terminals.
+Never skip this step.

-Do not proceed with DIY work if you smell burning, see scorched wires, or hear buzzing at the electrical panel.
-Those are signs of damage beyond the pump circuit itself — call a licensed electrician.
+Don’t proceed with DIY work if you smell burning, see scorched wires, or hear buzzing at the electrical panel.
+Those are signs of damage beyond the pump circuit itself.
+Call a licensed electrician.

 These 8 steps mirror the diagnostic sequence a trained well driller follows.
 If you’ve already checked the breaker, jump to Step 2.
 Each step ends with a branch so you can skip what you’ve already tried.